daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

 # Introduction

 I previously worked on designing some problem sets for a PhD class.
-One of the assigments dealt with a simple classification problem using data that I took from a [kaggle challenge](https://www.kaggle.com/mlg-ulb/creditcardfraud) trying to predict fraudelent credit card transactions.
-The goal of the problem is to predict the probability that a specific credit card transaction is fraudelent.
-One unforseen issue with the data was that the unconditional probability that a single credit card transaction is fraudelent is very small.
+One of the assigments dealt with a simple classification problem using data that I took from a [kaggle challenge](https://www.kaggle.com/mlg-ulb/creditcardfraud) trying to predict fraudulent credit card transactions.
+The goal of the problem is to predict the probability that a specific credit card transaction is fraudulent.
+One unforseen issue with the data was that the unconditional probability that a single credit card transaction is fraudulent is very small.
 This type of data is known as rare events data, and is common in many areas such as disease detection, conflict prediction and, of course, fraud detection.

 This note is to compare two common techniques to improve classification with rare events data.
 The basic idea behind these techniques is to increase the discriminative power of a classification algorithm by giving more weight to rare events.
 One technique attempts to use sampling weights in the likelihood function itself, whereas, the other is a type of case-control design where we over-sample from the rare class.
 Which is preferrable depends on both predictive performance, as well as, computational complexity.
 In this example, we will be "fixing" computational complexity by comparing predictive performance across logistic regression models estimated using MLE.
 What is interesting about these techniques is they are equivalent up to sampling error.
 One hope of this note is show that simulation error is small.
 This will allow us to use this re-sampling techniques in more complex models.